Courses may include

 NETW 1500 - Introduction to NOS Administration

-This course is an introductory course to familiarize the learner with installing, configuring and maintaining a Windows Server network operating systems (NOS), working in a Domain Environment with a focus on Active Directory (AD) theory, Dynamic Host Configuration Protocol (DHCP) system administration and resource management.
+This course is an introductory course to familiarize students with installing, configuring and maintaining a Windows Server network operating systems (NOS), working in a Domain Environment with a focus on Active Directory (AD) theory, Dynamic Host Configuration Protocol (DHCP) system administration and resource management.

 NETW 2500 - NOS Administration - Windows II

-This course is designed to familiarize the learner with additional topics in planning, configuring and managing a Windows Active Directory based network as used in a typical medium enterprise.
+This course is designed to familiarize students with additional topics in planning, configuring and managing a Windows Active Directory based network as used in a typical medium enterprise.

 NETW 2700 - Network Infrastructure